earthly/website/blog/_posts/2023-09-11-shutting-down-earthly-ci.md

 We ended up with the most ridiculous negative qualification criteria I have ever heard of: if the prospect requires a demo, then they're not worth going after.
 The type of prospect that *does* convert will come to us after they downloaded Earthly, read some docs, and wrote a bunch of Earthfiles.
 These teams never need a demo.
 It's weird, but demoing is one of the strongest negative signals we have.

 The moral of the story here is that when you introduce a developer tool that requires integration work (work outside of the development team's commonly expected flow, work that replicates already existing work, and work that requires learning a new syntax or API), you can never force, or hurry anyone to adopt it.
-This can only happen on the user's schedule. **People will buy a developer tool, but you can’t sell it**.
+This can only happen on the user's schedule. **People will buy a developer tool, but you can't sell it**.
 We all know that engineers like to get their hands dirty and explore things on their own.
 This conclusion is the corollary of that well-known fact.
 That's why you can't hard sell to engineers.
 You can only soft-sell.

-## Problems converting Earthly users
+## Problems Converting Earthly Users

 Our other big channel was converting existing Earthly users into Earthly CI users.
 This was a key segment because there is no migration concern - everyone in this segment has already converted to Earthfiles.
 It should be just a flip of a switch, right?...
 Right?...